FelixRiddle/good-roots-pug-view/docs/Todo/Security.md

 Also requests have tiers, by processing and memory usage.
 Images should be the most rate limited.

-- [ ] [FIX] Currently the email is used for unique folder creation, but that's a leak of information
+- [x] [FIX] Currently the email is used for unique folder creation, but that's a leak of information

 The user's ID could be used here.

+Using user id to create folders that contain images.

+- [ ] Fix CSP Policies to be more strict

+# Security tests

+- [ ] An authenticated person can't edit someone else's property

 # Only admin routes